 - Number of storeys: multiple storeys make better use of the land and can reduce foundation and roof costs per m²

-- Specification: if you want premium products, expect your build costs to skyrocket
+- Specification: if you want premium products, expect your build costs to rise considerably

-- Involvement: How involved you are prepared to be?
-Depending on how much of the work you are capable of taking on yourself, you can substantially reduce your build costs
+- Involvement: depending on how much of the work you are capable of taking on yourself, you can substantially reduce your build costs

-Traditional self build routes may not be feasible due to the time and financial input required, but first-time buyers could consider the custom build route.
+While more traditional self build routes require time and financial input that is unfeasible for first-time buyers, the idea of custom build may suit.
 This route alleviates some of the obstacles faced by self builders, including finding land, securing planning permission and getting services to site.